Tag Archives: companions

 That is to say they are in wuqoof with all those companions in which there is some dispute about their status in our school.
 Uthman, Ali, Talha, Zubayr, for example.

 They need not concern themselves with these disputes that happened among the companions.
-However, the scholars or those who have studied under them take various positions based upon what they feel is sufficient data.
+However, the scholars or those who have studied under them take various positions based upon what they gather is sufficient data.
 That sufficient data may lead them to disavow a companion or to put a companion in guardianship.

 What is also important is that everyone in our school ascribes to general friendship as well as general dissociation.
 So, no matter the conclusions we reach based upon apparent evidence, our friendship or dissociation is with people based upon reality.